Adolescents’ REPORTS OF FORMAL SEXUAL HEALTH EDUCATION

 • Twelve states require discussion of sexual orientation in sex education classes.
 Nine of these states require inclusive discussion of sexual orientation, while the remaining three require that classes provide only negative information about sexual orientation.41

 • Congress also provided $90 million for abstinence-only-until-marriage programs in fiscal year 2017, an increase of $5 million over the previous year’s funding.
-This funding includes $15 million to community- and faith-based groups for “sexual risk avoidance,” which must be used exclusively for the implementation of programs that promote “voluntarily abstaining from non-marital sexual activity,” and $75 million for the Title V state-grant “abstinence education” program, whose extremely narrow eight-point definition sets forth specific messages to be taught, including that sex outside of marriage—for people of any age—is likely to have harmful physical and psychological effects.
+This funding included $15 million to community- and faith-based groups for “sexual risk avoidance,” to be used exclusively for the implementation of programs that promote “voluntarily abstaining from non-marital sexual activity,” and $75 million for the Title V state-grant “abstinence education” program, whose extremely narrow eight-point definition sets forth specific messages to be taught, including that sex outside of marriage—for people of any age—is likely to have harmful physical and psychological effects.